Henry Eugene Hodges: Arrest

 On May 18, 1990, Henry Hodges and Trina Brown were both arrested nearby the house of Michael Whisnant in Shelby, North Carolina, after they were identified as the suspects behind Michael Whisnant's killing and a warrant of arrest was issued by Georgia police.

 After his arrest, Hodges confessed to the 1990 murders of both Michael Whisnant and Ronald Bassett, as well as the then-unsolved murder of Barry McDonald back in 1989.
 In total, Hodges confessed to at least eight murders, and claimed that he had lured most of his victims by offering his services before he killed them.
 The police were also able to link Hodges to the alleged murders purportedly committed by him.
 As a result of his capture and confession, Hodges was charged with the murder of Whisnant in Georgia, as well as the murders of Barry McDonald and Ronald Bassett in Tennessee.

-The arrest of Hodges and revelation of his crimes brought shock to the homosexual community and public attention was centered on the issue of hate crimes against homosexual people.
-The murders committed by Hodges against homosexual men also fueled greater feelings of anxiety and fear of anti-homosexual violence among the homosexual community.
+The arrest of Hodges and revelation of his crimes brought shock to the homosexual community and public attention was centered on the issue of hate crimes against homosexual people, fueling greater feelings of anxiety and fear of anti-homosexual violence in the homosexual community.
 Official statistics revealed that in 1987 alone, there were a total of 7,008 incidents of violence against homosexual people, which was a 40% increase from 4,986 in 1986.

 Additionally, Hodges's profession as a male prostitute and his identification as a serial killer also caused uneasiness and fear among his former clients, who were, in the past, attracted to his looks and personality, which cemented Hodges's image as one with the "seduction of a silk-stocking hooker" and conscience of a "cold-hearted snake."
 Despite the fact that Hodges denied that he was homosexual, a self-proclaimed former lover of Hodges stated that he believed Hodges was homosexual to a certain extent and craved for a relationship that could provide him a measure of support in life.